-“A luxurious family-friendly retreat in the heel of Italy, with sumptuous design, great local food, a luxe spa and no end of activities on offer”
+“An upscale family-friendly retreat in the heel of Italy, with sumptuous design, great local food, a superb spa and no end of activities on offer”

 We loved the vast swimming pools (indoor and outdoor) and the superbly run creche (with Puglian and English staff, all of them charming and unflappable).
 Other guests rave about the delicious seafood and pasta at the gourmet restaurant, or the perfectly manicured 18-hole golf course washed by sea breezes.
 In summer, you'll bless the al fresco pizzeria and the 2 beach clubs (one - rocky - within walking distance, the other - sandy - reached by shuttle).
 In winter, the no-expense-spared Vair spa comes into its own.
 Or, if you happen to be scouting for a large scale meeting or wedding venue, there are few better in this part of the world.

 In terms of accommodation, you can choose anything from a cosy double room to a supervilla for 6-20, so have a read of our Rooms page and take your pick.

 - Flawless interior design, with creamy limestone interiors, quirky decorative touches and literally thousands of flickering candles and oversized lanterns

 - The spa appears to be run by Roman goddesses: my wife's 2-hour massage-facial combo left her (but sadly not my bank manager) blissed out for days

 - The Casettas (townhouses) in the Borgo are beautifully rustic-chic, perfectly sized for a family, and decent value, too